ibm-cloud-docs/billing-usage/billing-faq.md

 Protecting your identity is a priority for us, so we take credit card verification seriously.

 If your credit card did not process successfully, contact us by calling 1-866-325-0045 and selecting the third option.
-For information about specific error messages, see [Credit Card error messages](/docs/billing-usage?topic=billing-usage-cc-error-messages).
+For more information, see [Credit Card error messages](/docs/billing-usage?topic=billing-usage-cc-error-messages).

 You might manage your payment method on a separate billing platform, [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/).
 For more information about that process, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).